 Occupation: Rockley team.
-Date: c1880s.
+Date: c1880's.
 Miss Tabrett was a 'companion' for the Southern District Rockley Team in 1901.
-The streets immediately surrounding the cricket oval in Googong's first neighbourhood are named after "Rockley" which was a unique form of Cricket, invented in the mid 1890s by J Still O'Hara, for women.
+The streets immediately surrounding the cricket oval in Googong's first neighbourhood are named after "Rockley" which was a unique form Cricket, invented in the mid 1890's by J Still O'Hara, for women.
 It was first played at "Rockley", near Bathurst, where the sport became very popular.
 The game came to Queanbeyan when O'Hara was transferred there in 1899.
 It was a popular competition with the railway being used to transport teams across the region.

-Terence Lane
+Terence Street